No. 3 Oregon hands No. 4 UConn worst home loss since 2005 - WHIZ News

 Crystal Dangerfield led UConn with 19 points.
 The Huskies were outscored 44-14 in the paint.

 It was the first time the Ducks have beaten the Huskies in four meetings.
-The teams’ initial game was a regional final in the 2017 NCAA Tournament.
+The teams’ initial game was a regional final in the 2017 NCAA Tournament that UConn won by 38 points.

 REVEAL